WebCoursify/webcoursify.github.io/About.md

 *   At the end, there'll be a capstone project.
 Finishing the project makes a completed well-functioned platform.
 *   Some chapters will have quiz questions (We're trying to work on that)

+Now, you can start!
+The sidebar on the right list out the course content.
+You may also visit the [demo page](http://webdemo.zhangty.me/).
+Here's a finished version of the capstone project.

 This course is under active development.
 If you'll willing to contribute you can visit the [github repo](https://github.com/WebCoursify/webcoursify.github.io).
 If you have any feedback, you're very welcome to [email us](mailto:{{site.email}})